yifanycc/loretta/README.md

 Key Notes (changing the arguments for shell functions run_ft_task()):
 - models: --model_name_or_path (Have tested: roberta/deberta/albert/bert)
-  - the name is same as the standard name in the huggingface doc
+  - the name is the same as the standard name in the huggingface doc
 - tuning_type: --tensor_layers and --tuning_type
   - loretta_adp: --tensor_layers=adapters,cls --tuning_type=adapters
   - loretta_rep: --tensor_layers=cls --tuning_type=lore-tt